-In some cases WSDOT has standards that exceed those in the MUTCD (e.g., see Traffic Manual, M 51-02, Chapter 5 and the Work Zone Traffic Control Guidelines Book, M 54-44) which is included as an appendix.
+In some cases WSDOT has standards that exceed those in the MUTCD (e.g., see Traffic Manual, M 51-02, Chapter 5 and the Work Zone Traffic Control Guidelines, M 54-44).
 In such situations the most stringent standard is the legal standard you must follow.
 Learn those standards before you perform traffic control.